Education Specialist Credential in Mild to Moderate Support Needs (Year 1) AND Master of Arts in Special Education (Year 2)

-The Master of Arts in Special Education and/or Education Specialist Mild/Moderate Credential teacher preparation program is for our candidates in or out of the classroom that desire a educational based career with in-depth understanding and skills to assist struggling learners.
-You may request a detailed information packet for further explanation of our special education programs in elementary, secondary, and bilingual school settings.
-Our online application system provides additional information and forms for these requirements.
+The Master of Arts in Special Education and/or Education Specialist Credential (with available included Elementary Multiple Subject Credential) teacher preparation program is for our candidates in or out of the classroom that desire a educational based career with in-depth understanding and skills to assist struggling learners.
+The Elementary Multiple Subject Teaching Credential is available for interested applicants with no additional coursework.
+There are learning modality modifications, but no additional units, required in field experiences for the additional credential.

-- Applicants who completed an undergraduate or graduate degree outside of the U.S.A. or U.S. Territory will need to provide a formal transcript evaluation by professional transcript evaluation agency, and either the TOEFL or the IELTS minimum score of English proficiency (for applicants from countries where English is not a primary language).
+- Applicants who completed an undergraduate or graduate degree outside of the U.S.A. or U.S. Territory will need to provide a formal transcript evaluation by professional transcript evaluation agency.

 - Verification of 20 hours of experience working with culturally diverse youth in the age group you plan to teach.

 - Professional Resume, including any paid or unpaid work with children in the K-12 age range

 Program Non-Course Requirements - request info packet for timeline on submission.
 Include in application if already completed.

 - Basic Skills Requirement

 - Certificate of Clearance (COC) - also known as LiveScan/fingerprinting

 - U.S. Constitution Requirement